hamdifarid/ClickerUI/README.md

 ## Color Clicking (Shift + D) to start (EXPERIMENTAL MAY NOT WORK PROPERLY YET) !!!

  - Select a specific color to click on
+ - Color Clicker works only at 1 ms click speed irrespective of the click delay you set